 ABOUT OUR PROGRAMS

-The goal of Social Law’s continuing education courses is to provide the Massachusetts legal community with comprehensive educational seminars that are both affordable and relevant to our members.
+The goal of Social Law’s continuing education courses is to provide the Massachusetts legal community and beyond with comprehensive educational webinars that are both affordable and relevant to our members.
 Currently, all Social Law Library CLEs are conducted online.

 Social Law seminars aim to educate attendees on the ethical, professional, and technological skills necessary for being a successful attorney in Massachusetts and all other jurisdictions.